 In 2014, a Naval Research Laboratory team led by Heather Willauer announced it had used a catalytic converter to extract carbon dioxide and hydrogen from seawater and then converted the gases into liquid hydrocarbons at a 92 percent efficiency rate.

 Since then, the focus has been on increasing the efficiency of the process and scaling it up to produce fuel in sufficient quantities.

 A key step in the seawater-to-fuel conversion process

 The carbon dioxide extracted from seawater is extremely difficult to convert directly into liquid hydrocarbons with existing methods.
 So, it is necessary to first convert carbon dioxide into carbon monoxide via the reverse water-gas shift (RWGS) reaction.
 The carbon monoxide can then be converted into liquid hydrocarbons via Fischer-Tropsch synthesis.

 Typically, catalysts for RWGS contain expensive precious metals and deactivate rapidly under reaction conditions.
-However, the potassium-modified molybdenum carbide catalyst is synthesized from low-cost components and did not show any signs of deactivation during continuous operation of the 10-day pilot-scale study.
+However, the potassium-modified molybdenum carbide catalyst is synthesized from low-cost components and did not show any signs of deactivation during the continuous operation of the 10-day pilot-scale study.
 That’s why this demonstration of the molybdenum carbide catalyst is important.

 Porosoff, who first began working on the project while serving as a postdoctoral research associate with Willauer’s team, discovered that adding potassium to a molybdenum carbide catalyst supported on a surface of gamma alumina could serve as a low-cost, stable, and highly selective catalyst for converting carbon dioxide into carbon monoxide during RWGS.